yuzhimanhua/yuzhimanhua.github.io/index.md

 **First Prize, National Olympiad in Informatics in Provinces**, 2011, 2012

 ## Invited Talks
+**Assisting Scientific Research with Structure-Aware Large Language Models**
+April 2025, invited talk at the University of Kansas.

 **Graph-Enhanced Scientific Text Mining [[slides](talks/20240515.pdf)]**
 December 2024, invited talk at the LoG 2024 Seattle Meetup.
 November 2024, guest lecture (CSE 427) at the University of Washington.